wmgdev/BlazorGraphApi/README.md

 Hopefully these features will be rolled into the new project templates for Blazor in .NET 5

-For more infor refer to [Microsoft.Indentity.Web](https://github.com/AzureAD/microsoft-identity-web)
+For more info refer to [Microsoft.Indentity.Web](https://github.com/AzureAD/microsoft-identity-web)